hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 We could define a pattern definition that checks for the presence of a tuner.
 Using an any pattern we can tell the compiler that we don't care about any other effects.
 Now, if there is a Tuner present in the effect loop, the top case branch will be executed.
-If no Tuner is present, the 'regular' case branch will be used as before.
+If no Tuner is present, the 'regular' case branch will be executed as before.

 ---